Commitment to Quality

 Origin of Salon Level

-We have five levels to indicate where a stylist is in their career by our salon standards.
-To read more about the background, skills and training, and details of a stylist, simply click on their photo.
+We have five levels to indicate where a stylist is in their career by our standards.
+Many have spent their entire career here.
+To read more about click on their photo.

 “Only one who devotes all to a cause with their whole soul and strength can be a true master.”Albert Einstein